Wild Tails: the Value of Story-telling

 Donations of $600 or more will entitle one member of your organisation to attend each day of the conference (not necessarily the same person each day).

-If you would like to donate for a specific purpose (conference dinner, airfares for keynote speaker or a delegate from a developing country), your company’s name will be associated with this each time it s mentioned.
+If you would like to donate for a specific purpose (conference dinner, airfares for keynote speaker or a delegate from a developing country), your company’s name will be associated with this each time it is mentioned.

 A few photos of northern New South Wales